Financial/Accommodation & Practical Support

-Personal costs often increase for young people when they begin treatment; this can be due to needing to take time out from work, hospital car parking, petrol, away-from-home accommodation and potentially for some young people, childcare costs.
+Personal costs often increase for young people when they begin treatment; this can be due to needing to take time out from work, hospital car parking, petrol, away-from-home accommodation and potentially for some young people as well as childcare costs.

 Below is a list of services and resources that may be useful in supporting young people.

-There are a number of ways that Work and Income may be able to financially assist young people.
-These may include providing benefit payments, emergency grants, travel and accommodation cost assistance when related to on-going health care visits, as well as carer benefits and allowances to meet on-going health care and associated costs.
+There are a number of ways that WINZ may be able to financially assist young people.
+These may include providing benefit payments, emergency grants, travel and accommodation cost assistance when related to ongoing healthcare visits, as well as carer benefits/allowances to meet ongoing related costs.

 National Travel Assistance

 If young people need to travel long distances, or travel frequently for health care then they may be eligible for help with expenses under the National Travel Assistance Scheme.
 These expenses may include travel, accommodation and support person’s costs.

 There may be opportunities to withdraw some KiwiSaver savings in the cast where significant financial hardship or serious illness occurs.
 For further information please contact the relevant KiwiSaver provider.